QuantEcon/ASE_ENSEA_workshop/docs/index.md

 modeling.
 The course will provide students with an introduction and exposure to key tools in quantitative economics that are in high demand in academic economics and industry.

-Classes will be Monday-Friday July 11-15 and Monday-Friday July 18-22.
+The workshop will run Monday-Friday July 11-15 and Monday-Friday July 18-22.

 The lead instructor and academic coordinator for the program is [Thomas J.
 Sargent](http://www.tomsargent.com/), co-founder of QuantEcon, Professor of Economics at New York